jrdegbe/thamesthrive-api/docs/resources/meaningcloud_resource.md

 # Plugins

-Plugins are automatically installed when you connect the Meaning Cloud to Tracardi.
+Plugins are automatically installed when you connect the Meaning Cloud to ThamesThrive.
 Please search them in Workflow editor by typing "Meaning Cloud" or "Machine learning"